MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/Update-PSModuleManifest.md

 Specifies an array of modules that are included in the module.

-Enter each module name as a string or as a hash table with **ModuleName** and **ModuleVersion** keys.
-The hash table can also have an optional **GUID** key.
-You can combine strings and hash tables in the parameter value.
+Enter each module name as a string or as a hashtable with **ModuleName** and **ModuleVersion** keys.
+The hashtable can also have an optional **GUID** key.
+You can combine strings and hashtables in the parameter value.

 This key is designed to act as a module inventory.
-The modules that are listed in the value of this key aren't automatically processed.

 ```yaml
 Type: System.Object[]